PaddlePaddle/Paddle/doc/design/v2_layer.md

 ## What are the problems

 Paddle V2 API give a flexible way to configure neural network topology.
-The user can create a neural network topology layer by layer.
-We use the final layer to represent the neural network topology.
+Users can create a neural network topology layer by layer.
+We use the final layer to represent the Neural Network topology.

 The example code for users is: